plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_52.rst

   This will resolve many migration-specific issues.
 - If you have problems, don't be afraid to ask for help on `Plone Community <https://community.plone.org>`_.

-This upgrade is different from all others before since Plone 5.2 supports Python 2 and Python 3.
-To migrate an existing database from Python 2 to Python 3, you need to run a database migration while the site is not running.
-See below for details.

 Upgrading
 =========

+This upgrade is different from previous upgrades because Plone 5.2 supports Python 2 and Python 3.
+The upgrade to 5.2 needs to be done in Python 2.7 and is not different that previous migrations.
 To run the upgrade to 5.2, follow the links on top of the control panel or the ZMI to the form ``/@@plone-upgrade``.

+If you also want to upgrade from Python 2 to 3 with a existing database, you need to run a additional database migration while the site is not running.
+See the section **Python 3 Support** below for details about that.

 Changes Between Plone 5.1 And 5.2